learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 them.

 If you haven't already, fork and clone this lab into your local environment.
-Remember to **fork** a copy into your GitHub account first, then clone from that copy.
+Remember to **fork** a copy into your GitHub account first, then **clone** from that copy.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-(If you are using a different text editor, the command will be different.)
+(If you are using a different code editor, the command will be different.)

 ### Code-Along